NTU CCA Singapore Research Centre and Office: +65 6460 0300

-Professor Alan Chan Kam-Leung, Dean, College of Humanities, Arts and Social Sciences, Nanyang Technological University (NTU)
+Professor Joseph Liow, Dean, College of Humanities, Arts, and Social Sciences, Nanyang Technological University (NTU)

-Paul Tan, Covering Chief Executive Officer, National Arts Council (NAC)
+Mr Low Eng Teong, Deputy Chief Executive Director, National Arts Council (NAC) Singapore

-Professor Dorrit Vibeke Sorensen, Chair, School of Art, Design and Media, NTU
+Professor Michael Walsh, Chair, School of Art, Design and Media (ADM), NTU

-Professor Kwok Kian Woon, Associate Provost (Student Life), NTU
+Professor Kwok Kian Woon, Associate Provost (Student Life), President’s Office, NTU

 Professor Nikos Papastergiadis, Director, Research Unit in Public Cultures, and Professor, School of Culture and Communication, The University of Melbourne, Australia

-Philip Tinari, Director, Ullens Center for Contemporary Art (UCCA), China
+Philip Tinari, Director, UCCA Center for Contemporary Art, Beijing, China